have-no-clue-what-im-doing/Broderic_Blog/content/about.md

 ## IT Experience:

-#### Current Job - IT Support Specialist for a warehouse of 200+ people
+#### Current Job - IT Support for a warehouse of 300+ people

-*July 2022 - Present*
+*July 2022 - February 2023*

-I currently work for a warehouse that operates as the number one seller on Amazon.
-I help manage, maintain, and troubleshoot over 100 printers and computers.
+Was the solo IT guy on first shift for a warehouse that operates as the number one seller on Amazon.
+Looked over 400+ assets.
+Computers, laptops, mobile scan guns, and of course label printers.
+Did all maintenance and troubleshooting for all assets and also helped managed third shift IT.

-After a year of working here I am no longer afraid of the scissor lift!

 #### Charity Place - IT Support Co-op